Written by:

 Autistic brain differences – Enlarged brains

-In the previous part, we had a look at the head circumference of autistic children, which was found to be increased on average.
+In the previous part, we looked at the head circumference of autistic children, which was found to be increased on average.

 But an enlarged head is not just an outwardly physical feature, nor is the increase in head size due to autistic people having thicker skulls.
 Everything you heard about the alleged similarities between autistic people and the pachycephalosaurus is a myth!